-This paper studies the use of synthetic panels to estimate intergenerational income mobility in the absence of panel data.
+In this paper we study the use of synthetic panels to estimate intergenerational income mobility in the absence of panel data.
 Using mobility curves, we show that while existing techniques for generating synthetic panels under strong parametric assumptions provide accurate estimates of transitions into and out of poverty, estimates of mobility a broader range of mobility measures are biased.
-We introduce a semiparametric technique using copulas to estimate synthetic panels.
+We then introduce a semiparametric technique using copulas to estimate synthetic panels.
 We validate our approach using data from the United States and show that our approach results in improved estimates of intra- and intergenerational mobility.
 We then apply the technique to estimate intergenerational income mobility in Mexico.